MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bringup/generate-acpi-tables-by-using-acpigenfx.md

 1. Create a device and assign resources.
 For example, for the sensor device shown here, the sample calls **Platform.AddGenericDevice** and specifies the device name, hardware ID, and unique instance.
 The sensor device that connects to the I²C serial bus, I2C1, which is described in the DSDT.

+> [!NOTE]
+> Microsoft supports a diverse and inclusionary environment.
+Within this document, there are references to the word slave.
+Microsoft's style guide for [Bias-free communications](https://docs.microsoft.com/style-guide/bias-free-communication) recognizes this as an exclusionary word.
+This wording is used as it is currently the wording used within the software.

 ```asl
 namespace SSDTSample
 {